 In general, the cellular fluid of molecular cloud life is a mixture of hydrogen molecules, hydrogen atoms and protons.

-As CR particles have tremendous energy, the produced energetic electrons can not directly be involved in the electron transport chain.
-The future ionization of ${\rm H_2}$ and hydrogen atom by secondary electrons reduces the energy of electrons and enlarges the number of electrons at the same time.
-Such a process maximizes the utilization efficiency of high-energy CRs and enlarges the number of protons.
-Energetic electrons produced by the CR ionization and secondary ionization end until the energy of electrons is suitable for the electron transport chain, and then naturally enter the electron transport chain and pump protons into the intermembrane space.
+Though parts of energetic secondary electrons may not be directly involved in the electron transport chain, the further ionization of ${\rm H_2}$ and hydrogen atom by secondary electrons reduces the energy of electrons and enlarges the number of electrons and protons simultaneously.
+Such a process maximizes the utilization efficiency of high-energy CRs.
+Such further ionization processes end until the electron's energy is suitable for entering the electron transport chain and pumping protons into the intermembrane space.

-Just like creatures on Earth, the electrochemical proton gradient drives ATP synthesis.
-Finally, the flow of electrons combines with ${\rm H^+}$ to regenerate hydrogen atoms, which act as donors and acceptors.
-A schematic diagram of this process is shown in Fig. \ref{fig:chain}.
-The most abundant molecular cloud is hydrogen molecules, and its ionization and subsequent chemical reaction induce atoms/protons naturally.
-Given the scarcity of organic compounds in molecular clouds, it is natural for life to develop a proton gradient to drive the generation of energy usable for life.
-This mechanism may be the origin of chemiosmosis.
+Like lifeforms on Earth, the electrochemical proton gradient drives ATP synthesis.
+The flow of electrons then combines with ${\rm H^+}$ to form hydrogen atoms acting as donors and acceptors.
+Of course, there may be other acceptors, and we will not discuss them in detail here.
+A schematic representation of this process is shown in Fig. \ref{fig:chain}.
+Hydrogen molecules are the most abundant molecules in molecular clouds, and their ionization and subsequent chemical reaction naturally induce the production of atoms/protons.
+Given the scarcity of organic compounds and the abundance of hydrogen molecules in molecular clouds, life probably developed a proton gradient to drive the production of energy usable for their survival.
+This mechanism may relate to or even be the origin of chemiosmosis.

-The energy spectrum of CR would be slightly modified as part of the CR energy is transformed and utilized by molecular cloud life.
-However, the specific impact depends on the density of living creatures and energy utilization efficiency.
-We plan to carry out more detailed research on this topic in the future.
-Moreover, many other factors affect the energy spectrum of cosmic rays, such as propagation parameters, the flux of primary cosmic rays, the density and distribution of molecular clouds, and so on.
-It may be technically challenging to distinguish the influence of life from so many influencing factors.
+As part of their energy is transformed and utilized by lifeforms in molecular clouds, the energy spectrum of CR is expected to be slightly modified.
+The exact extent of this impact depends on the density of lifeforms and energy utilization efficiency.
+We plan to investigate this topic further in the future.
+In addition, many other factors (e.g., propagation parameters, the flux of primary cosmic rays, and the density and distribution of molecular clouds) can also influence the energy spectrum of cosmic rays.
+It would be technically challenging to distinguish the influence of lifeforms from so many complicated factors.